New-age music: History

 In 1987, the Grammy Award for Best New Age Album was introduced, while in 1988 the Billboards New Age weekly charts.
 In 1989, Suzanne Doucet produced and held the first international New-Age Music Conference in Los Angeles.
 By the end of 1989, there were over 150 small independent record labels releasing new-age music, while new-age and adult-alternative programs were carried on hundreds of commercial and college radio stations in the U.S., and over 40 distributors were selling new-age music through mail-order catalogs.

 In the 1990s, many small labels of new-age style music emerged in Japan, but for this kind of instrumental music the terms "relaxing" or "healing" music were more popular.
 Enigma's "Sadeness (Part I)" became an international hit, reaching number one in 24 countries, including the UK, and number five on the US Billboard Hot 100, selling over 5 million worldwide.
 At the time Holland was the home of two leading European new-age labels—Oreade and Narada Media.
 Oreade reported that in 1997 the latest trend was "angelic" music, while Narada Media predicted that the genre would develop in the direction of world music (with Celtic, Irish and African influences).
 In 1995 some "new-age" composers like Kitarō, Suzanne Ciani and Patrick O'Hearn moved from major to independent record labels due to lack of promotion, diminishing sales or limited freedom of creativity.

 In 2001, Windham Hill celebrated its 25th anniversary, Narada and Higher Octave Music continued to move into world and ethno-techno music, and Hearts of Space Records were bought by Valley Entertainment.
 Enya's "Only Time" peaked at #10 on the Billboard Hot 100 chart, and the album A Day Without Rain at #2 on the Billboard 200, making Enya the number one new-age artist of the year.

+Related genres

+Nu-new age

+Nu-new age (also known as New Wave of New Age or New Millennium Exotica) is a style of music that emerged in the 2000s to describe a revival of new age music.
+It originated through "converts of the post-noise scene" with artists such as Emeralds, Stellar Om Source and Oneohtrix Point Never.
+Other artists who have been associated with the style include James Ferraro and Dolphins Into the Future.'
+Independent record label Leaving Records was labelled a "bastion" of the movement.